-Unit summary This unit aims to develop the ability to contribute to service improvement in the health sector.
-The unit looks at how to i dentify, discuss and imp plement service impro ovements.
-Learners will consider how to implement change and how to support others in making changes.
+Unit summary This unit aims to d levelop the ability to co ontribute to service im nprovement in the he ealth sector.
+The unit entify, discuss and imp implement change and how to support others in making changes. es.
 Assessment This unit is internally assessed via a portfolio of evidence.
-Mandatory Mandatory Achieved/not yet Level 3 3 credits 23 GLH achieved
+Mandatory Mandatory Achieved/not yet Level 3 3 credits 23 GLH 23 GLH achieved

-Learning outcomes Assessment criteria (AC) (LOs) The learner can: The learner will: 1.
-Be able to evaluate own work and that of others 1.1 Show how to benchmark own work and that of others in line with requirements and standards to identify improvements 1.2 Obtain feedback and use to identify potential service improvements 1.3 Review the policies and strategies for service improvements 2.
-Understand how to make constructive 2.1 Explain key issues related to potential improvements suggestions about how 2.2 Explain why service improvements are required services can be improved 2.3 Explain how service improvements could be implemented 3.
-Understand how to 3.1 Identify those who may be involved in agreeing service improvements discuss and agree improvements with 3.2 Explain the importance of agreeing changes with others others 3.3 Explain how working with others can support service improvements 4.
-Understand how to 4.1 Evaluate strategies for making changes effective within own work make agreed role improvements to own work and how to support 4.2 Explain how to support others in implementing changes others to make changes
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: Be able to evaluate own work and that of others to 1.1 Show how to benchmark own work and that of others in line with requirements and standards identify improvements 1.2 Obtain feedback and use to identify potential service improvements 1.3 Review the policies and strategies for service improvements 2.
+Understand how to make 2.1 Explain key issues related to potential improvements constructive suggestions about how services can 2.2 Explain why service improvements are required be improved 2.3 Explain how service improvements could be implemented Understand how to discuss and agree 3.1 Identify those who may be involved in agreeing service improvements improvements with others 3.2 Explain the importance of agreeing changes with others 3.3 Explain how working with others can support service improvements 4.
+Understand how to make agreed improvements to own work and how to support others to make changes 4.1 Evaluate strategies for making changes effective within own work role 4.2 Explain how to support others in implementing changes